 Are you a CEO or business owner struggling over whether to outsource HR functions?
-Our own Clint Parry has put together this guide together for Phoenix businesses to explain what hr business process outsourcing involves, how to do it and what the benefits are for employers and employees alike.
+Our own Clint Parry has put together this guide together for Phoenix businesses to explain what small business HR outsourcing involves, how to do it and what the benefits are for employers and employees alike.

 In this guide, we’ll cover:

-If you are interested in HR Outsourcing, you can schedule a free consultation with us here.
+If you are interested in Phoenix HR and payroll services, you can schedule a free consultation with us here.

 Human Resources Outsourcing (HRO) is the process of engaging a third-party hr outsourcing service providers (such as Focus HR), by contract, for an established fee, to provide pre-determined HR activities that would normally be performed within the business.
 HRO services are usually provided by a Professional Employer Organization (PEO).
 The PEO, or hr outsourcing service provider, contracts to share certain responsibilities and liabilities in the areas of human resources, workers’ compensation, risk management, employee benefits and payroll administration for the employer.
 In this case, the PEO and its client (most often a small business owner) establish a Co-Employment (or Shared Employment) relationship where both parties have actual or potential legal rights and duties with respect to the same employee or group of employees.
 The business owner (client) maintains 100% direction and control of their employees.